-A change in program of study will not affect a student's SAP standing provided the new program is in the same credential level as the old program and transfer credit is not added or removed.
-Students requesting re-entry into the university will return with the SAP status calculated at the time of withdrawal unless a program change is requested that results in awarding additional transfer credit or removing transfer credit.
-The university will include coursework taken by the student for enrollment in other majors or programs when calculating cumulative SAP.
-However, if the credential level of the new program is different from the old program (e.g. Bachelor's degree program into Master's degree program or vice versa), the student will begin as a first term student with a new SAP history.
+A change in program of study will not affect a student's SAP standing provided the new program is in the same grade level as the old program and transfer credit is not added or removed.
+Students requesting readmission into WGU will return with the SAP status calculated at the time of withdrawal unless the student requests a program change, or WGU awards or removes additional transfer credit as aligns with the program transfer credit guidelines.
+If the Credential Level of the new program is different from the old program (e.g., Bachelor's degree program into Master's degree program or vice versa), the student will begin as a first term student with a new SAP history.